 - i.
 Membership.
 No person may play in matches, practice games and chukkas at or conducted by a club affiliated to the APF unless they are a registered member of the APF. - ii.
 Visiting Player.
 Any such person visiting a club of which he is not a member will be subject to the same rules of discipline and behaviour that govern the membership of that club. - iii.
 Left Handed Players.
 No player shall play with his left hand. - iv.
 Leaving the Field.
 A player may not leave the field of play during the course of a chukka without the permission of the umpires except to change a pony (see also rule 30c) or a stick or for a legitimate run off - v.
 Appealing.
 A player may not appeal in any manner for a foul. - vi.
 Dispute and Abuse.
 A player may not question, ask for clarification or dispute a decision by the umpires or referee at any time by word action or gesture nor may he abuse them. - vii.
 Smoking.
 No player shall smoke on the ground during a game or match. - viii.
 Alcohol and Drugs.
 No player may play in any match, practice game or chukka under the influence of alcohol or any illegal stimulant or drug including any substance referred to in the World Anti-Doping Code Prohibited List.
-In January 2010, the WADA Prohibited List was accessible on the internet through the website of the World Anti-Doping Agency (www.wada-ama.org).
+In May 2014, the WADA Prohibited List was accessible on the internet through the website of the World Anti-Doping Agency (www.wada-ama.org).
 See APF Anti-Doping Policy and APF Safety Testing Policy.
+A player may not refuse to take a first or second drug or alcohol test if required to do so by any person duly authorised by the APF, State Association or the Tournament Committee. - ix.
+Fitness to Play.
+A club may require, for whatever reason, a player to produce a signed doctor's certificate proving his fitness to play prior to him taking part in any match or chukka.